hpe-dev-incubator/hpe-dev-portal/docs/Platform-Page-Name-Change-Tasks.md

-Platform name change has some implications on the HPE DEV tools and assets such as the HPE DEV portal, Blog posts, Slack channel, Hack Shack WODs, videos.
+Platform name change has some implications on the HPE DEV tools and assets such as the HPE DEV portal, Blog posts, Slack channel, Hack Shack WODs, videos:

 1. HPE DEV portal (create a new platform page with new product name, phase out of old Platform page)
 2. HPE DEV home page (Featured platform)